Greater comeback than Lazarus: From the cross to the crown

 Different comings of Christ

-The purpose for His second coming to earth is to reveal Jesus in great power and glory (Mt.
+The Lord was here once, and He’s coming again – the invisible God visibly present on earth.
+The purpose for His first coming was to die on the cross for sinners like us; to be a sacrifice.
+The purpose for His second coming will be to reveal His great power and glory (Mt.
 24:30; 2 Th.
 2:8; Rev. 1:7).
 It is the most prophesied event in the Bible.
-At this time, He will wear the crown of authority, dominion, government and sovereignty and judge all evil and set up His kingdom on earth.
-This is when all the wrongs done on earth will be made right, all crime will be brought to an end, and justice will prevail.
+At that time, He will wear the crown of authority, dominion, government and sovereignty, judge all evil and set up His kingdom on earth.
+That is when all the wrongs done on earth will be made right, all crime will end, and justice will prevail.

 Likewise, “For to us a child is born, to us a son is given” (Isa.
-9:6a) describes the Messiah’s first coming which led to the cross; while “and the government will be on his shoulders.
+9:6) describes Christ’s first coming which led to the cross, while the rest of this verse and the next describes the millennial kingdom established after His second coming: “And the government will be on His shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
-Of the greatness of his government and peace there will be no end.
-He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever” (Isa.
-9:6b-7), describes the millennial kingdom established after His second coming.
-Once again, we see in the same passage the cross and the crown; the suffering and the glory.
-Other well known references to the Lord’s suffering and reign are: Isaiah 53 and Psalm 110.
+Of the greatness of His government and peace there will be no end.
+He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.”
+Once again we see in the same passage the cross and the crown; the suffering and the glory.
+Other references to the Lord’s suffering and reign are Isaiah 53 and Psalm 110.

 Lessons for us

-- Paul wrote, “The Spirit himself testifies with our spirit that we are God’s children.
-Now if we are children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in His sufferings in order that we may also share in His glory.
+Paul wrote, “if we are children, then we are heirs – heirs of God and co-heirs with Christ, if indeed we share in His sufferings in order that we may also share in His glory.
 I consider that our present sufferings are not worth comparing with the glory that will be revealed in us” (Rom.
-8:16-18).
-Our benefits are out of this world, but they will be preceded by suffering.
+8:17-18).
+Meanwhile, “our light and momentary troubles are achieving for us an eternal glory that far outweighs them all” (2 Cor.
+4:17).

 See the other article in this series: